Print

 • 1/4 cup sesame seeds

-• 2 tablespoons olive oil
+• Olive oil

 Instructions

 3. Roll out the dough.
-Divide the dough into six roughly equal pieces.
+Divide the dough into 12 roughly equal pieces.
 Use a scale if you want to be precise (each piece should be about 45g).
-Use a rolling pin to roll out each piece into small circles (rough 8cm/3″ in diameter).
-Add a heaped tablespoon of the filling to the centre of the dough.
+Use a rolling pin to roll out each piece into small circles (rough 10cm/4″ in diameter).
+Add a heaped tablespoon of the filling to the center of the dough.
 Use your hands to pleat the dough together, working in a circle and sealing the dough by pressing it together at the top.
 See the photos in the post above for more detailed guidance on how to do this.
 Don’t worry if it’s imperfect – as long as it’s sealed, you’re good.
 Press down gently on the dumpling to flatten it slightly, then set aside and repeat with the rest of the dough.

-4. Pan-fry the pizza pockets.
-Set yourself up with 2 bowls.
-Add 3 tablespoons of water to one bowl, and the sesame seeds to the other.
-Place a pan over a large, non-stick skillet or frying pan over medium-high heat and add 1 tablespoon of olive oil.
-Working with one dumpling at a time, dip the bottom into the water, then place it in the bowl with the sesame seeds, then transfer it to the hot pan.
-Repeat with the rest of the dumpling (you may need to do this in batches, depending on the size of your pan).
-Pan-fry them for 3 – 4 minutes on each side, until golden brown and crispy.
+5. Pan-fry the dumplings.
+Transfer the dumplings into to the hot pan.
+Repeat with the rest of the dumplings (you may need to do this in batches, depending on the size of your pan).
+Pan-fry them for 4 minutes on each side, until golden brown and crispy.
 Remove from the pan and place on a plate or board lined with a piece of kitchen towel to absorb any excess oil.
-Let cool slightly before serving with more sweet chilli jam on the side.
+Let cool slightly before serving with more sweet chili jam on the side.

 Notes

-SUBSTITUTIONS: You can mix up your cheese here if you like – mozzarella is great for its gooey, stretchy factor but adding a stronger cheese like gruyere, mature cheddar or blue cheese will up the flavour even more.
+SUBSTITUTIONS: You can mix up your cheese here if you like – mozzarella is great for its gooey, stretchy factor but adding a stronger cheese like gruyere, mature cheddar or blue cheese will up the flavor even more.
 I like to replace about 1/4 cup or 1/3 cup of the mozzarella with a different cheese.
 Swap the cilantro for mint, Thai basil or flat-leaf parsley if you’re not a fan (or leave it out).
-Use honey instead of sweet chilli jam if you don’t have any – you just want something sweet to balance out the strength and heat of the gochujang paste.
+Use honey instead of sweet chili jam if you don’t have any – you just want something sweet to balance out the strength and heat of the gochujang paste.

 STORAGE INSTRUCTIONS: You can form the dumplings and then store them in an airtight container in the fridge for 3 days before cooking them (just make sure to put a layer of baking paper in between if you’re stacking them up – they may stick together otherwise).
 You can also reheat them after you’ve cooked them – the easiest way is to do this in the toaster.

-• Prep Time: 30
+• Prep Time: 15

-• Cook Time: 4
+• Cook Time: 10

 • Category: snacks